Shipyard Objectives and Exact Build Solutions

 - If freighters feed the line, check that the dock is powered, switched on, and able to unload into a matching filter.

 The fastest recovery move is to isolate the shipyard.
 Turn off non-objective consumers, put the missing part on a dedicated factory line, and feed one filtered buffer directly into the final module.
-Once the objective clears, you can reconnect the elegant version.
-Emergency layouts are allowed.
-Space industry has no style points column.
+Once the objective clears, reconnect the cleaner version.

 Before You Expand the Shipyard

 Do not add a second shipyard until the first one can finish one full ship without manual dragging.
 More shipyards multiply demand spikes.
-They do not fix a weak Hydrogen line, a starved Manufactory, or one connector trying to feed every advanced part in the Tau system.
+They do not fix a weak fuel line, a starved parts factory, a blocked Tug Bay, or one link trying to feed every advanced part.

-A stable shipyard block has these signs: raw part buffers refill between ships, fuel never drops to zero, ammo production stays ahead of combat ships, tugs have room to move, and the objective counter rises only after the final version of the ship is complete.
-When that is true, duplicate the block, copy the filters, and expand.
-That is when Outworld Station starts paying off: ships leave the station because the whole chain works, not because you babysat one heroic storage box for an hour.
+A stable shipyard block has clear signs: part buffers refill between ships, fuel does not hit zero, ammo production stays ahead of combat ships, tugs have room to move, large hulls have a clear drop zone, and the objective counter rises only after the final version of the ship is complete.
+When all of that is true, duplicate the block, copy the filters, and expand.

 Comments will load when you reach this part of the walkthrough.